Los Angeles Wrongful Death Attorney

 What is the Statute of Limitations for a California Wrongful Death Claim?

 Like similar personal injury claims, states have a time limit on the period in which you may file a valid claim—known as the statute of limitations.
-In California, you have two years from the date of death to file a wrongful death claim (California Civil Code 335.1) .
+California law gives you two years from the date of death to file a wrongful death claim (California Civil Code 335.1) .
 If a suit is not filed before the statute of limitation expires, you will lose your legal right to seek any form of monetary compensation.

 However, this is not so for a medical malpractice case, or where the negligent party is a government official.
 When that is the case, it is advisable for you (or the person who can legally file a claim) to seek the services of a Los Angeles wrongful death attorney right away.